davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

-underlying mantle lithosphere, coupled with a general lack of significant late Cenozoic extensional faulting in the immediate region, implies a strong thermo-mechanical lid that likely suppressed the ascent of voluminous asthenosphere derived magmas that were hypothetically sourced from a deep underlying slab window.
+underlying mantle lithosphere, coupled with a general lack of significant late Cenozoic extensional faulting in the immediate region, implies a strong thermo-mechanical lid that likely suppressed the ascent of voluminous asthenosphere--derived magmas that were hypothetically sourced from a deep underlying slab window.

 @fig:neogene_sections|c shows the early Neogene architecture of the mantle